EENI Global Business School

 Baltic-Adriatic Transport Corridor (Poland, Czech Republic, Slovakia, Austria, Italy, Slovenia)

-The goals of the subject “Foreign Trade, Logistics and Business in the Czech Republic” are the following:
+The educational aims of the Subject “Foreign Trade, Logistics and Business in the Czech Republic” are:

 1. To analyze the Czech economy and Czech Foreign Trade

-2. To research business opportunities in the Czech Market
+2. To conduct research on business opportunities in the Czech Market

-3. To research trade relations of the Czech Republic with the student's country
+3. To research the trade relations of the Czech Republic with the student's country

 4. To know Trade Agreements of the Czech Republic as a member of the European Union